cod3hulk/recommendationservice/README.md

 The CSV upload is currently run synchronous.
 For large CSV files it might be a better solution to run the processing asynchronous or using some kind of batch framework (e.g. [Spring Batch](http://projects.spring.io/spring-batch/))

+The service is implemented using [Lombok](https://projectlombok.org/).
+It might be necessary to install the Lombok plugin for your IDE to avoid compilation issues.
+Commmand-line runs out of the box.